centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-restapi.md

 It's possible to create your own NSClient++ agent to add new commands and/or pre-configure the parameters of *nsclient.ini* file.

-Please, follow the official documentation from Github to build your own agent :
+Please, follow the official documentation from Github to build your own agent:

 * https://github.com/centreon/centreon-nsclient-build

 You can find a "How-To" and the list of all the compilated plugins by Centreon for the *centreon_plugins.exe*